Christm4s/ios/README.md

 rake
 ```

-to fetch the latest Emojis from your local machine
+to fetch the latest Emojis from your local machine.